SkyCoderrr/ShowMeWhatYouKnow/Sky/README.md

-this folder will be stroing code or projects created by Sky Wang
+_This folder will be stroing code or projects created by Sky Wang_

->## Past project 1:Java Complier:
+>### Past project 1:Java Complier:
 > A simple GUI program that teaches other proplr java programming.
 It has a java compiler built in it.
 >
 > _To run, use Intellij to run demo.java_